 On the day of the race, I remember packing into the Piazza hours before the race much like the lottery selection.
 It fills up pretty fast!
 Once they seal the interior walls, you are confined into the middle of the piazza until the race is over so I definitely recommend you drink lightly for bathroom reasons!
 After much pomp and circumstance, the race starts and is over before you know it.
 I wore the Civetta flag around my neck mimicking the Sienese.
 Unfortunately, they did not win but Oca did!

 The winners gloat for DAYS.
 Over a week later, they were still prancing around with the winning horse, toting the winner drappellone banner, and treating the winning jockey as king.

-The Palio horse race in Siena, Italy is fun Italian event and definitely left an impression on me five+ years later.
+The Palio horse race in Siena, Italy is a fun Italian event and definitely left an impression on me five+ years later.
 It was such an experience I wouldn’t trade for the world!

 Are there any special events or places you have recently added to your bucket list?
-Let me know because I may want to add it mine!
+Let me know because I may want to add it to mine!